jump-dev/SCS.jl/README.md

 In addition to installing the SCS.jl package, this will also download and install the SCS binaries.
 (You do not need to install SCS separately.)

+To use a custom binary, read the [Custom solver binaries](https://jump.dev/JuMP.jl/stable/developers/custom_solver_binaries/) section of the JuMP documentation.

 ## Usage

 ### Use with Convex.jl